- The strangle options strategy is designed to take advantage of volatility.

 The more volatile a stock (e.g., the larger the expected price swing), the greater the probability the stock may make a strong move in either direction.
 Like the similar straddle options strategy, a strangle can be used to exploit volatility in the market.

 In a long strangle, you buy both a call and a put for the same underlying stock and expiration date, with different exercise prices for each option.
 The key difference between the strangle and the straddle is that, in the strangle, the exercise prices are different.
 In a straddle, the exercise prices are the same and normally established “at the money.”

-One reason behind choosing different exercise prices for the strangle is you may believe there is a greater chance of the stock moving in one particular direction, you may not want to pay as much for the other side of the position.
+One reason behind choosing different exercise prices for the strangle is that you may believe there is a greater chance of the stock moving in one particular direction, so you may not want to pay as much for the other side of the position.
 That is, you still believe the stock is going to move sharply, but think there is a slightly greater chance that it will move in one direction.
-As a result, you will typically pay a substantially lower net debit than you would by buying two at-the-money contracts for the straddle strategy.
+As a result, you will typically pay a substantially lower net debit than you would by buying 2 at-the-money contracts for the straddle strategy.